How to buy the best Samsung TV

 Edge-LED backlights put the lights around the edge of the TV.
 This means there are fewer dimming zones and less control over what's lit on screen.
 Edge-LED TVs are more likely to suffer from halo effects, where light bleeds from light images onto a darker background.

 You'll find full-array backlights on most QLED TVs.
 Some cheaper QLEDs and Samsung's LCD ranges have edge-lit screens.

 While its competitors look to Dolby Vision for HDR, Samsung is putting its weight behind HDR10+.
 Samsung isn't alone though: Amazon Video, 20th Century Fox, Universal, Paramount and Warner Brothers are all planning to support HDR10+.
 You can learn more about high-dynamic range in our .

-HDR10+ is built into all the QLED and UHD TVs.
+HDR10+ is built into all of Samsung's QLED and LCD TVs.

-We may not see one of these TVs hit the market in 2020, but Samsung isn't shy about talking about Micro LED technology at every tradeshow, so it's probably worth going over exactly what it is.
-It's Samsung's first true OLED competitor, thanks to its self-emitting pixels that create their own light just like OLEDs do.
+Samsung isn't shy talking about Micro LED technology at every tradeshow, and 2021 is finally seeing some Micro LED TVs hit the market.
+It's Samsung's first true OLED competitor, thanks to its self-emitting pixels that create their own light, just as OLEDs do.
 This means a backlight isn't required to make a picture, allowing the TVs to be thinner.

-Where Micro LEDs differ from OLEDs is the pixels.
-They are inorganic which means, unlike OLEDs, the pixels won't degrade over time.
+Where Micro LEDs differ from OLEDs is the pixels, which are inorganic.
+This means, unlike OLEDs, the pixels won't degrade over time.
 Samsung says this allows them to push the displays harder, creating brighter images than OLED.